arshitiitbombay/Backtester_parallel/README.md

-# Backtester_parallel
-SoC : Backtester using CUDA environment
+#SoC : Backtester using CUDA environment